DivineGod/mjolner.tech/content/about/_index.md

 LEGO has been a constant source of creativity for me (as is required for someone born in Denmark, the birthplace of LEGO).

 I'm a certified PADI Scuba Instructor and love exploring the underwater world.

+# Open Source

+I regularly contribute to open source projects.
+I have done so mostly on my own time, though I have had employers relying on and contributing back to various open source projects.